 We are located "where the rainforest meets the sea" and are "wild by nature."
 Sooke's natural surroundings define its character.
-The Sooke Basin, Sooke Harbour and Sooke River are the significant geographic features, as are the Sooke Hills and surrounding mountainous areas, which provide recreation opportunities for residents and visitors - outside of a global pandemic.
+The Sooke Basin, Sooke Harbour and Sooke River are the significant geographic features, as are the Sooke Hills and surrounding mountainous areas, which provide recreation opportunities for residents and visitors.

-Combine with our vibrant arts scene, those who live here know Sooke is truly a one-of-kind community with world-class talents including the Sooke Philharmonic Orchestra and the Sooke Fine Arts Show, Vancouver Island's long-running juried fine art show.
+Combine with our vibrant arts scene, those who live here know Sooke is truly a one-of-kind community with world-class talents including the Sooke Philharmonic Orchestra and the Sooke Fine Arts Show, Vancouver Island's longest running juried fine art show.